General Conference (LDS Church): Music

-Music is an important part of the conference in setting the appropriate spiritual mood.
 The Tabernacle Choir at Temple Square, formerly known as the Mormon Tabernacle Choir, accompanied by tabernacle organists, generally provides the majority of the music, with the exception of the Saturday afternoon, priesthood sessions, and general women's sessions.
 At the Saturday afternoon session and the priesthood session guest ensembles include regional choirs, institute choirs, an MTC choir, and the BYU Choirs.
-The hymns are usually selected from the normal repertoire of LDS hymns and their various arrangements, with an occasional piece from traditional sacred choral repertoire.
+The hymns are usually selected from the normal repertoire of Latter-day Saint hymns and their various arrangements, with an occasional piece from traditional sacred choral repertoire.
 Usually, the congregation is invited to stand and join in with one hymn halfway through each session.

-Very rarely, soloist artists will perform for Conferences, The last performer to do so, Liriel Domiciano, did so alongside the Tabernacle Choir at Temple Square.
+Very rarely, soloist artists will perform for conferences.
+The last performer to do so, Liriel Domiciano, did so alongside the Tabernacle Choir at Temple Square.

 Sermons

 Members of the church regard and sustain the president of the church, the counselors in the First Presidency, and members of the Quorum of Twelve Apostles as "prophets, seers, and revelators", and are counseled to pay close attention to what they teach throughout the year.
 However, the sermons given at general conference are held in particularly high esteem and they are considered the will of God to the church members at the current time.
 The sermons (called "talks") are published in Liahona, an official church magazine, the month following a General Conference.
-They are also translated and printed in non-English versions of Liahona.
-Church members are encouraged to read and study the talks, discuss them at home and at church, and quote from them while giving lessons and sermons at church.

-A sample of the topics of general conference discourses includes: